 – Don’t skip meals.

-– Make enema to flush the accumulated toxins in the colon.
+– Make enema to flush out the accumulated toxins in the colon (this one is recommended especially if you eat meat and/or junk food daily)

 – Take long walks every day (if your schedule is very busy, maybe walking to work would be an option).

-– Be present and focus on your body changes and emotions during detox.
+– Be present and focused on your body changes and emotions during the detox.

 Watch the video below for a quick overview of the detox plan and get the recipes: